 1. Forget the outline.

 Outlines are fine unless they derail you.
 I’ve seen it again and again: writers who end up spinning their wheels for years, beholden to a failed outline.
 The nice thing about an outline is that it gives you a direction.
 The bad thing about an outline is that it limits your novel’s possibilities and may cause you to get hopelessly stuck.
-For the first fifty pages, at least, work without an outline.
-See where the story is beginning to take you.
-Need help with this?
-Try The Paperclip Method (http://paperclipmethod.com).
+For the first fifty pages, at least, write your novel without an outline.

 2. Consider the setting.